nezdolik/quilkin/xds/README.md

 ## Opinionated Agones Implementation

-The project has a binary **cmd/controller.go** with a server implementation that runs in [Kubernetes].
+The server can be run by a quilkin commmand name _manage_.

 1. Cluster information is retrieved from [Agones] - the server watches for `Allocated` [Agones GameServers] and exposes their IP address and Port as [upstream endpoints][upstream-endpoint] to any connected Quilkin proxies.